An ESL Classroom: Observations and Reflections on Good Teaching

 Constitution Study Guide of the State of Illinois and United States

 This study guide is designed to aid persons in successfully passing the examination required by Section 27.3 of the School Code of Illinois.
-An Illinois law requires that all GED® candidates must pass a Constitution Test in order to receive their GED certificates.
+An Illinois law requires that all High School Equivalency candidates must pass a Constitution Test in order to receive their High School Equivalency certificates.
 The test deals with the U.S. Constitution, the Illinois Constitution, the Declaration of Independence, and the rules for properly displaying the U.S. flag.
 The Constitution Study Guide helps the learner understand the documents and principles covered by the Constitution Test.
 Revised 2002.

 - #134 English Version - $2.00